 Hemoptysis, while uncommon, more often occurs with a squamous cell carcinoma and can potentially lead to earlier diagnosis, whereas wheezing or stridor occurs more often with the adenoid cystic variant.
 Dysphagia and hoarseness can also be present initially and usually indicate advanced disease.

 Symptoms of airway narrowing (eg, stridor, dyspnea, wheezing) can herald life-threatening airway obstruction.
-An airway tumor should be considered a possible cause if such symptoms are unexplained, are of gradual onset, are associated with other symptoms of airway tumors (eg, unexplained hemoptysis), and respond poorly to standard treatments (eg, if asthma treatments do not relieve wheezing, or antibiotics for apparent pneumonia do not improve symptoms and x-ray findings).
+An airway tumor should be considered a possible cause if such symptoms are unexplained, are of gradual onset, are associated with other symptoms of airway tumors (eg, unexplained hemoptysis), and respond poorly to standard treatments (eg, if aggressive asthma treatments do not relieve wheezing, or antibiotics for apparent pneumonia do not improve symptoms and x-ray findings).